-Paisley First artwork heralds new arrival at Paisley Gilmour Street
+Welcome to Paisley – Completed mural heralds new arrival at Gilmour Street!

-Paisley’s vibrant art scene will shortly welcome a new arrival to the town with a new art project underway inside the town’s main train station.
+Paisley’s vibrant art scene has welcomed a new arrival to the town with the completion of a Paisley First mural inside the town’s main train station.

-Paisley First, with the support of the Scotrail Alliance, has commissioned local artist Caroline Gormley to produce the first artwork for the walls on the corridors to Platforms 1 to 4 in Paisley Gilmour Street Railway Station.
+Paisley First, with the support of the ScotRail Alliance, commissioned local artist Caroline Gormley to produce an artwork for a wall on the corridor to Platforms 1 to 4 in Paisley Gilmour Street Railway Station.

 Paisley First Chairman Ian Henderson said: “More than four million passengers pass through Gilmour Street, the town’s largest railway station, every year.”

-“We can’t wait to see her finished design which will provide a warm Paisley welcome for people using the station from near and far.”
+“The finished work is amazing and it’s a great way to tell Paisley’s story while providing a warm Paisley welcome for people using the station from near and far.”

-The project is on track thanks to the support of station managers, the ScotRail Alliance.
+The project came to fruition thanks to the support of station managers, the ScotRail Alliance.

-Artist Caroline Gormley, who will work with co-artist Sandy Guy on the wall, said: “First port of call is getting on the train that brings you to Gilmour Street station, the gateway to Paisley and its vibrant culture, which will definitely give you something to write home about.”
+Artist Caroline Gormley, who completed the work with co-artist Sandy Guy, said: “First port of call is getting on the train that brings you to Gilmour Street station, the gateway to Paisley and its vibrant culture, which will definitely give you something to write home about.”

 “It’s a celebration of Paisley people, their vision, enthusiasm, positivity, determination, humour and hard work.”